Russian forces leave Snake Island, keep up eastern assault - NewsBreak

 “The Russians have thrown practically all their forces to seize the city,” Haidai said, but denied that Lysychansk had been encircled.

 Nevertheless, Haidai noted that as of Thursday evening, evacuations from the city were impossible due to heavy shelling and mined access roads.
-Earlier, the Ukrainian military said it was not planning a retreat from Lysychansk.
+Earlier, a representative of the Ukrainian military said it was not planning a retreat from Lysychansk.

-A representative of Russia-backed separatists in Luhansk claimed that pro-Russian forces entered Lysychansk Thursday, after a perilous river crossing — which, if true, would be a significant development.

-Military analysts previously told the AP that Russian forces had little chance of crossing the river without major losses due to the defenders' elevated positions.

 In other developments:

+—- U.S. President Joe Biden said his administration will send an additional $800 million in security assistance to Ukraine in what would be the 14th package of weapons and other equipment committed since the war began.
+He said the package will include rockets and advanced air defense systems.

 — A senior Russian official warned that Moscow could consider Western sanctions as a cause for war.
-“Under certain circumstances, such hostile measures could be perceived ... even as a casus belli,” Dmitry Medvedev, deputy secretary of Russia’s Security Council, said in a speech at a legal forum.
+“Under certain circumstances, such hostile measures could be perceived as an act of international aggression, or even as a casus belli,” Dmitry Medvedev, deputy secretary of Russia’s Security Council, said in a speech at a legal forum.

 — Funerals were scheduled Thursday for some of the 18 people confirmed killed in a Russian airstrike Monday on a busy shopping mall in the central city of Kremenchuk.
 Crews searched the rubble for 20 still missing.